 - 2. When the power off has fully completed, remove the mains power cable retention bracket and remove the power cable from the rear of the SAN Volume Controller 2145-8G4. - 3.
 After writing down their locations, remove all other cables from the SAN Volume Controller 2145-8G4. - 4.
 Remove the node from the rack. - 5.
-Remove the top cover of the node. - 6.
-Grasp the riser-card assembly 2 at the rear edge and lift to remove the riser-card assembly.
+Remove the top cover of the node.

+6. Grasp the riser-card assembly (2 in Figure 152) at the rear edge and lift to remove the riser-card assembly.

-Figure 137.
+Figure 152.
 Removing the riser-card assembly from the SAN Volume Controller 2145-8G4